The Stone Age of Blogging is Over – What’s Next?

-Remember that some things haven't changed.
+Remember that some things haven’t changed.
 What I have learned over the years is that bloggers care for other bloggers.
-Not all of them some will actually attack you just to position themselves in a better light but overall blogging connects.
+Most of them won’t actually attack you just to position themselves in a better light.
+Overall blogging connects.

 I may not be a particularly gifted writer but people who like me, other bloggers, tell their friends and followers and thus my blog posts get shared.
 It’s as simple as that.
 I read and share postings by other whenever I can.

 A while ago I wrote an article about what I called then “smart mob SEO“.
 The smart mobs of the early blogging era are still there.
 They might occupy public places but they also can form and support bloggers.